equinor/radix-operator/README.md

 ### Operator helm chart

-For changes to the chart the same proceedure applies as for changes to the code.
+For changes to the chart the same procedure applies as for changes to the code.
 For development/staging we need to deploy from `master` branch while for production we need to deploy from `release` branch.
-We should not merge to `release` branch before QA has passed.:
+We should not merge to `release` branch before QA has passed.

 ```
 1. Go to cluster inside correct subscription